 How to Get to Tokyo

 As Japan’s sprawling capital city Tokyo will feature on almost every itinerary for first-time visitors, and for many, it will be the point of arrival and/or departure to the country.
+On this page you will find the following information:

 In a country where all roads lead to Tokyo, how to get there might seem like a bit of given, especially when arriving at one of its airports.
 Yet how you get there and how long it takes depends on which part of the city you are looking to reach.

 From some starting points, traveling to Shinjuku Station will be easiest from where its easy to head onto Tokyo Station – taking around 15 minutes using inner city train lines.
 Where possible, directions below use the train system in recognition that most international visitors will have some type of Japan Rail Pass – see below for details.
+Let’s start with an obvious but important question:

 Tokyo is serviced by two international airports – Narita and Haneda.
 Narita is substantially further from the city than Haneda, however a rapid train service makes the journey quick and easy.
 Narita is connected to Tokyo Station by the Narita Express (NEX).